rahul-verma/joyofpython/JoPT-2Day/Workbook.md

 ##### Technical Requirements
 1. Whether the number contains duplicate digits should be configurable.
-2. User .format() for string formatting instead of string concatenation using +.
+2. User `format()` for string formatting instead of string concatenation using +.
 3. Use a dictionary for storing number of games won and lost.
 4. Handle and process exception for a non-int entry.
 It would be counted as an attempt.

 ##### Hints
 1. When you convert a string to a list, each character is an item in the list.
-2. strip() method of string removes the extraneous spaces at head as well as tail.
+2. `strip()` method of string removes the extraneous spaces at head as well as tail.
-3. You can generate a random integer between a range by using randint(x,y) function in random module.
+3. You can generate a random integer between a range by using `randint(x,y)` function in `random` module.

 ### 2. Basic Web Service Requests and File Handling